matschik/krdict/README.md

 - [xml2js](https://www.npmjs.com/package/xml2js) - to parse XML data

 All dependencies are specified in the `package.json` file and can be installed using npm.

+## Credits

+The krdict tool is built on top of the [FOSS Korean dictionary](https://github.com/spellcheck-ko/korean-dict-nikl) by the National Institute of Korean Language.
+We would like to thank the institute for their valuable contribution to the open-source community.